 The rebels thought the Union troops would be easily defeated but that was not the case, they fought very bravely and held the rebels off for two hours before Union General John Reynolds arrived with his veteran infantry corps.

-Despite his death Reynolds’ men fought hard and eventually drove the rebels from McPherson’s ridge inflicting heavy casualties on the rebels.
-Davis’s troops were trapped in an unfinished railway cut.
-They were essentially in a deep hole, which was not a good defensive position.
+Despite his death Reynolds’ men fought hard and eventually drove the rebels from McPherson’s ridge inflicting heavy casualties on the Confederates.
+Davis’s troops were trapped in an unfinished railway cut, which was not a good defensive position.
 They took many casualties before retreating.

 As for Archer he led an attack against the famous Union Iron Brigade.
 His men suffered heavy casualties in this assault and many were taken prisoner including Archer himself who was found hiding in some bushes.

-At around two o’clock in the afternoon Ewell’s corps suddenly without orders attacked the Union line in their right flank.
+At around two o’clock in the afternoon Confederate General Richard Ewell’s corps suddenly and without orders attacked the Union line in their right flank.
 This proved to be a great opportunity for the Confederates and Lee immediately seized it and ordered a general attack all along the line.

 Lee suggested to Ewell that Cemetery ridge be taken if it was “practicable” Ewell decided it was not and did not even attempt to take it.
 Despite the urging of his subordinates Ewell refused.
 Thus passed one of the greatest opportunities the Confederates had to decide the battle very early on.

-At 11:00 Lee made his move.
-He ordered Longstreet to attack south up the Emmitsburg road toward Little and Big Round Tops which appeared to be empty of Union troops.
+At 11:00 am Lee made his move.
+He ordered General James Longstreet to attack south up the Emmitsburg road toward Little Round Top and Big Round Top which appeared to be empty of Union troops.
 An attack here would strike the Union in its left flank.